 - a major Chilean mining company in a significant and highly confidential dispute in relation to an EPCM contract against a major global engineering construction company based in the United States

-Before relocating to London, Florencia worked for several years as an associate in the Argentine law firms Pérez Alati, Grondona, Benitez, Arntsen & Martinez de Hoz (h) and Díaz Bobillo, Richard & Sigwald.
+Before relocating to New York Florencia worked in our London office and for several years as an Associate in the Argentine law firms Pérez Alati, Grondona, Benitez, Arntsen & Martinez de Hoz (h) and Díaz Bobillo, Richard & Sigwald.